Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M05L05_Create_Security_Role.md

 11. Locate the **Write** circle of the **Knowledge Test Result** entity and click one time.

-    The security role will get organization wide level Read privilege and user level Create/Write privileges to the Knowledge Test Result entity.
+    The security role will get organization-wide level Read privilege and user- level Create/Write privileges to the Knowledge Test Result entity.

 12. Select the **Core Records** tab.